There are several "casque-headed iguanas", also called "cone-headed lizards" in two genera, all native to Central

-It has long fingers like ET and an extremely long, thin tail in addition to the pretty frilled head adornment.
+It has long fingers like ET and an extremely long, thin tail in addition to the pretty, frilled head adornment.

 Both male and female have head casques.

-Their tails do not break off like other lizards, but they can change colour from green to brown to camouflage
+Their tails do not break off like other lizards, but they can quickly change colour from green to brown to camouflage

 themselves from predators.